-Illinois Institute of Technology is a private, nonprofit institution, so it has the same tuition for residents of Illinois as it does for students who live in other states.
+Illinois Institute of Technology is a private, nonprofit institution, so it has the same tuition for residents of Illinois as it does for residents from other states.

-Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
-Be sure to check your state's criteria for as an in-state resident.
-Each state has different requirements to qualify as in-state resident.
+Choosing a college where you qualify for in-state status can cut the cost of college tuition.
+Don't forget to check your state's guidelines for how to qualify for in-state tuition.
+Every state has its own rules about what makes someone eligible for in-state tuition.
 In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be additional requirements too, depending on the state you and your parents currently reside in.
+There may be other criteria as well, depending on where you live.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Housing and campus dining at Illinois Institute of Technology costs $15,570 a year.
-This number covers the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat in the Illinois Institute of Technology's on-campus cafeterias and dining facilities.
-Students who live off campus but still want to use the dining facilities can pay for a meal plan.
-The cost of board-only is $9,000.
+Room and board at Illinois Institute of Technology is $16,528 a year.
+This covers the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat all or some of your meals the school dining facilities.

-There may be other costs associated with participating in special activities, like joining a fraternity or sorority, or playing on an intramural sports team.
-Most colleges offer ways for students who may struggle to participate because of cost can get help covering these costs.
+Keep in mind, there could also be other costs associated with participating in special activities, like Greek Life, or playing on an intramural sports team.
+Most colleges offer resources so that those with financial need to get help covering these fees.

-The total cost of getting around in college can really vary.
-Will you take a subway, car or an airplane to get to school?.
-Is on-campus parking free, or will you need to budget for parking?
+The total cost of transportation in college can really vary.
+Will you take a subway, car or an airplane to get to school?
+Will you need to pay to park on-campus?
 Is the campus walkable?
-Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
-All of these factors can make a big difference in your transportation budget.
+Do you plan to bring a car or are you planning to use busses, subways, or other modes of transportation?
+All of these factors can make a big difference in your estimated cost of transportation.
 Keeping in mind, first-year students are allowed to park a car on campus.

-Now, let’s go over all of the costs we've covered, to get a better idea of what is really costs to go to Illinois Institute of Technology.
+Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of how much students can expect to shell out for Illinois Institute of Technology.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Illinois Institute of Technology undergrads use financial aid to to cover the cost of tuition.
-In 2021, 1,910 of the 3,122 undergrads enrolled received financial aid.
-Illinois Institute of Technology meets 80% of the demonstrated financial need for undergraduates.
+The majority of Illinois Institute of Technology undergrads use financial aid to help pay for school.
+In 2023, 1,795 of the 3,046 undergrads enrolled received financial aid.
+Illinois Institute of Technology meets 0.8% of the demonstrated financial need for undergraduates.